textpattern/textpattern.github.io/brand/textpattern-documentation-guidelines.md

 ### Headers, labels, and paths

-Most of the types of interface strings are summarized in Table 1.
-An explanation of how and why the rules were derived follows the table.
+Most types of interface strings are summarized below.
+An explanation of why and how the rules were derived follows the examples.

+Capitalized single words
+: Normal
+: Example: ‘The Write panel.’

+Multiple words, no terminal punctuation
+: Bold
+: Example: The **Date format** setting.

+Full-sentence strings with terminal punctuation
+: Italic
+: Example: The *Prevent widowed words in article titles?* preference.

+Form control options
+: Single quote marks
+: Example: Select ‘Yes’ from the drop-down options.

+Textpattern Form names
+: Bold-italic
+: Example: The ***comments_display*** form.

+File paths and names
+: Italic
+: Example 1: The login is found at *domain.tld/textpattern*.
+: Example 2: *.htaccess*, *index.php*

+Note that file paths and names should not be marked up as code unless they appear in an actual code snippet.
+Also, file extensions should always be added to file names.

 <div class="tabular-data" itemscope itemtype="https://schema.org/Table"><table>
 <caption>Table 1.
 Header, label, and file path strings</caption>